The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 <meta name=”description” content=”Getting image size right when exporting from Lightroom is not easily understood by beginners.
 Hopefully this article will help.“>

-This is the Bing Search Result which uses the Meta Description in its entirety.
+This is the Microsoft Bing Search Result which uses the Meta Description in its entirety.
+But the <title> is truncated notice the ellipsis at the end of the title.

 Hang On!
 This is Google again.
-It’s decided to use the Meta Description…..What the hell.
+It’s decided to use the Meta Description on this occasion.
+Also, note the truncating of the Title

 So the takeaway is this.
-The meta description could be used in the SERP and therefore important.
+The meta description and Title could be used in the SERP and is therefore important.

 The Meta Description is less important than the content